UPPMAX/uppmax_intro_python/evaluations/2024_01/python_by_richel.md

 Too bad that there is no reason here...

-## How do you think we could improve the course (on e.g. topics covered, materials, exercises, course structure, length, announcement, registration, etc.)?
+## How do you think we could improve the course?

 > more paired up exercises

 I was the only instructor that did this.
 I am happy at least one learner liked it :-)

 ## Do you have any additional comments or suggestions?